Sociability Mapping Day: Accessible Places in Southend-on-Sea Guide

 Jennie Berry

-It’s summertime and that means we’ve only got one thing on our minds - the beach!
-So at the end of June we decided to pack it all in for a day and head to the coast to check out how accessible the seaside town of Southend is (just an hour outside of London from Liverpool Street station, FYI!)
+It is summertime, and that means we have only got one thing on our minds: the beach!
+At the end of June, we decided to head to the coast to check out the accessibility of the seaside town of Southend-on-Sea.
+Located just 1 hour outside of London via Liverpool Street or Fenchurch Street stations, it is a popular choice for a day trip.

-Whilst there we teamed up with Essex local, Nina Tame, who directed us to Caddies!
-Now, if you ask me, there are few things more British than a game of crazy golf at the coast (followed by fish & chips and a 99 of course!) but traditional courses aren’t always known for their accessibility meaning that everyone doesn’t always get to join in the fun.
-However, Caddies is looking to change that!
+While there, we teamed up with Essex local and advocate Nina Tame, who directed us to Caddies.
+There are few things more British than a game of crazy golf at the coast, followed by fish and chips, but traditional courses are not always known for their inclusion.
+Caddies is looking to change that.

 Nina and Jennie!